dagiz007/ExcelAddin4Atlassian/README.md

-﻿﻿## ExcelAdd-in4Jira, Excel Add-in for Jira
+## ExcelAdd-in4Jira, Excel Add-in for Jira

 ExcelAdd-in4Jira is an free opensource Excel Add-in that allows you to connect your Jira-data directly to Microsoft Excel.
-ExcelAdd-in4Jira is written in Visual Basic for Application (VBA) an saved as an Add-in.
+ExcelAdd-in4Jira is written in Visual Basic for Application (VBA) in Excel and saved as an Add-in.
 This means you can use all this functionality from all your Excel sheets.

 # Installation
 1. Downaload the latest [version of ExcelAdd-in4Jira](https://bitbucket.org/Stenstad/exceladdin4jira/downloads/).